 Corporation Cons

-- Corporations are more complex and expensive to set up than sole proprietorships, partnerships, and Limited Liability Companies (LLC)
+- Corporations are more complex and expensive to set up than sole proprietorships, partnerships, and Limited Liability Companies (LLCs)

-- At a minimum, corporations are required to hold an annual board of directors meeting, shareholders meeting, take minutes at the meetings, issue shares, etc., to maintain the entity’s liability protection.
+- At a minimum, corporations are required to hold an annual board of directors meeting and shareholders meeting, take minutes at the meetings, issue shares, etc., to maintain the entity’s liability protection.

-Generally, Corporations are chosen over a Limited Liability Company when a significant amount of funding is being raised from investors.
-However, due to the cost and complexity of the Corporation, most small businesses are better off forming an LLC.
+Generally, Corporations are chosen over Limited Liability Companies when a significant amount of funding is being raised from investors.
+However, due to the cost and complexity of a Corporation, most small businesses are better off forming an LLC.

-Related: How to form an LLC in Georgia
+Related: How To Form An LLC In Georgia

 The following steps are to create a domestic Corporation, which is the most common type for businesses.
 The other types of Corporations in Georgia include a foreign Corporation (an out-of-state Corporation wanting approval to physically operate in the state), a professional Corporation (designated for Corporations offering professional services), or a non-profit Corporation.